Introduction

 Simple sharding example.
 The 16-element logical tensor, indexed by $a$, is sharded across four devices.
 Two indices describe the sharding: $r _{ 0 }$ which indexes the device and $b$ which indexes the locally-available tensor values.
 Both indices takes values in range(4), here.
 The zero subscript indicates which axis of the device mesh the given index is sharded over, information which is crucial in more complex examples.

 Note that the first rule isn't even really needed!
 Just attaching subscripts, like $x _{ a } \longrightarrow x _{ a _{ 0 } }$ is enough to indicate sharding, though this leaves the precise sharding pattern implicit.
-But for clarity and technical reasons, in this post I will be as explicit as possible, and when a given index a in range(A) is split across $R$-devices I will generally express the sharding by splitting the logical index into two, $a \longrightarrow r b$, with the range of one index matching the number of devices, r in range(R) and b in range(A // B), and then only attach the sharding suffix to $r _{ 0 }$, since it is the only index whose range is not held on a single device.
+But for clarity and technical reasons, in this post I will mostly be as explicit as possible: when sharding an index a in range(A) across $R$-devices, I will split it into two with one being a device index, as in $a \longrightarrow r b$ with r in range(R) and b in range(A // B).
+I will only attach the sharding subscript to the device index, $r \longrightarrow r _{ 0 }$, since it is the only index whose range is not held on a single device.
 So, $x _{ a } \longrightarrow x _{ r _{ 0 } b }$.
 This is illustrated in the figure above.

 The rest of this post is dedicated to examples which illustrate the notation and its utility.